linckosz/deezertest/README.md

    - Include the path to these 2 files to your nginx confguration file.

 2. SSL
-SSL for the somain brunodz.tk are available here:
+SSL for the domain brunodz.tk are available here:
    - '/_INSTALLATION/brunodz.tk.crt'
    - '/_INSTALLATION/brunodz.tk.key'